SuperOfficeDocs/superoffice-docs/docs/api/reference/restful/agent/ErpSync_Agent/v1ErpSyncAgent_DeleteErpSyncConnectorEntity.md

 Deletes the ErpSyncConnectorEntity

 ## Online Restricted: ## The ErpSync agent is not available in Online by default.
 Access must be requested specifically when app is registered.
-Intended for ERP integration apps.
+Intended for ERP integration apps

 ## Query String Parameters